 |Highlight new videos||❌||✅|

 Play screen invisible options

-Both offer options including forward & backward video, volume up/down, zoom controls, and brightness adjustment.
+Both offer options including forwarding & backward video, volume up/down, zoom controls, and brightness adjustment.
 VLC Media Player’s swipe forward/backward feature can be improved because sometimes if you seek forward for a few seconds, the video doesn’t forward and vice versa.
 Also, if you manually add a subtitle file and minimise and maximise the app, you will not see the subtitles.
-Sometimes, the subtitle menu doesn’t even open (you have to go back to videos menu and play the video again).
+Sometimes, the subtitle menu doesn’t even open (you have to go back to the videos menu and play the video again).
 MX Player has one feature missing which is seeking on double-tap.
-VLC forwards/backwards the video ten seconds if you double tap on either side of the screen.
+VLC forwards/backwards the video ten seconds if you double-tap on either side of the screen.

 Other play screen options

 The below table compares the options which can be found on the video play screen.

 MX Share or MX File Sharing is a subsidiary tool which allows you to transfer video files fastly with the combined help of Bluetooth and WiFi.
 This powerful and quick sharing technique can also be found in many apps.
 The app only supports video files, and the receiver must have MX Player installed to complete the process.
 VLC does not offer sharing tools except the default sharing features.